dejmedus/auto-term/README.md

   <h2>Auto Terminal</h2>
 </div>

+> There is a known [bug effecting VSCode shell integration when using zsh on MacOS](https://github.com/microsoft/vscode/issues/248799).
+To work around it set `shell` to `bash` in `terminal.config.json`

 Run sets of terminal commands in bulk.
-Quickly set up terminal tabs, run command flows, navigate directories, and more.
+Quickly set up terminal tabs, run command flows, navigate directories, and more

 ![demo gif](https://github.com/dejmedus/gifs/blob/main/auto-term-demo.gif?raw=true)